dakshinatharindu/firesim-nvdla/README.md

 ## Using FireSim

 To work with FireSim-NVDLA, first, you need to learn how to use FireSim.
 We recommend following the steps in the [FireSim documentation (v1.5.0)](http://docs.fires.im/en/1.5.0) to set up the simulator and run a single-node simulation.
 Please make sure that you are following the right version of the documentation (not the latest version).
-The only difference in setup is you use the URL of this repository when cloning FireSim in ["Setting up the FireSim Repo"](http://docs.fires.im/en/1.5.0/Initial-Setup/Setting-up-your-Manager-Instance.html#setting-up-the-firesim-repo):
+The only difference in setup is you use the URL of this repository when cloning the repository in ["Setting up the FireSim Repo"](http://docs.fires.im/en/1.5.0/Initial-Setup/Setting-up-your-Manager-Instance.html#setting-up-the-firesim-repo):

 ```
 git clone https://github.com/CSL-KU/firesim-nvdla